31 HR influencers in tech to watch in 201916 min read

 6 — Tris Revill

-Another Facebook group aficionado, Tris Revill, deserves a spot on our list of up and coming HR tech influencers.
+Another Facebook group aficionado, Tris Revill, deserves a spot on our list of up and coming HR and recruitment influencers in tech.
 We first noticed him as the administrator of the Growth Hacking Recruiters group on Facebook, and we also tuned into his episode on the Animal podcast.
 He’s an engagement mastermind, so GHR is a fast-growing, fast-talking Facebook group that shouldn’t be missed.
 Tris, himself, varies in location from Dublin to Paris to London, and he can be found across the internet speaking his mind about recruitment trending topics.
 We’ve watched his personal brand grow in 2018, and we’re excited to see what’s in store for 2019 and beyond!
 Check out his website for current projects.

 About: Recruiter at Spendesk and Founder of Dragons Beers Recruiter, Growth Hacking Recruiters, and FlyingGang

 An opinionated HR professional from Ireland, Andreea Wade is as unique as the two “e”s in her name.
 We love a growth mindset in recruitment, and Andreea focuses on growth, professionally and personally.
 If you can get on board with advances in recruitment, such as her own “cognitive engine powering talent databases”, then you should keep up with Andreea Wade.